 New year new you

+Dan Beuttner travelled and researched longevity in five blue zones.
+The regions where people live longer than anywhere else in the world.
 The five blue zones identified are, Sardinia, Loma Linda in California, the Nicoya Peninsula in Costa Rica, Icaria in Greece and the Okinawa Islands in Japan.

 He found that in each area, the people are living in a similar way and that in Japan they had a name for it.
 Ikigai.
 “Iki” translates as life and “gai” translates as worth or value, so Ikigai is all about finding joy in life through purpose.
 It is what gets us out of bed each morning.
-Discovering our own Ikigai is said to bring fulfillness, happiness and make us live longer.

-He suggests, when looking to find our “reason for being”, to make three lists.
-A list of our values, a list of what we like to do and a list of what we feel we are good at.
-He says that where there is a cross section of the three lists is where our Ikigai can be found.
+A list of our values, a list of what we like to do a list of what we feel we are good at.

 Ikigai fits well when looking at fostering through a purposeful lens.
 Foster carers are passionate, what they seem to love most is their family and they have a natural instinct for raising and doing great things for children.
 Some don’t have children of their own, but have either worked with children and young people or have been heavily involved in the lives of their nieces or nephews.
 People interested in fostering, appreciate the need for more foster carers to support the increasing numbers of children coming into care.
 They see it as part of their mission to make a difference and help children change their futures, regardless of their challenging start in life.

 Their vocation is linked to what they are good at.
 They have recognised that they can connect with children by being curious and playful.
-They feel that fostering is a profession and that by being paid to do what they love, enabling children to achieve their true potential in life, they can make adjustments to their lives.
+They feel that fostering is a professional role and that by being paid to do what they love, enabling children to achieve their true potential in life, they can make adjustments to their lives.

 One of our foster carers commented recently that his profession is fostering but his day-to-day job is his safety net should he be unable to foster at any point.
-Another of our experienced foster carers, advised our new foster carers in assessment, of the need to be prepared for the feelings of love that they would develop for the children they would care for.
+Another of our experienced foster carers, advised our new foster carers in assessment, of the need to be prepared for the feelings of love that they would develop for the children they would care for in the future.
 Both carers advocate so well for the children in their care, as much as they would for their own children.
+What is striking is that these people are challenged, as fostering can be very challenging, but they feel fulfilled and successful in their role.
+They have subsequently changed their own lives, as well as the lives of the children in their care.
+One foster carer has said that they had thought of fostering for a few years before doing anything about it and now wish they had done it so much sooner.

 10 rules of Ikigai